nkabrown/bundle/git.md

 To get all remote branches:

-- `git branch -a` lists both remote-tracking branches and local branches
+- `git branch -va` lists both remote-tracking branches and local branches
 - `git remote` list existing remotes
 - `git fetch <remote>` get all branches and objects held in the remote repository
 - `git checkout -b develop origin/develop` create a local branch that tracks a branch in the remote repository
+- `git checkout --track upstream/issue11` create a local branch that tracks a branch in an upstream repository.
+Add a `-b <name>` flag to give your own name.

 Result: `Branch develop set up to track remote branch develop from origin`